 The Corpus of Percy Bacon & Brothers

 Even on a dull overcast day the pretty little church of All Saints exudes charm.
-It is accessed from the road through what appears to be a garden gate built into a high wall which extends, embattled, joining the tower at its north west corner.
+It is accessed from the road through what appears to be a garden gate built into a high embattled wall which joins the tower at its north west corner.
 In the wall near the tower is another gate which leads to the garden of Wytham House next door, and the whole arrangement gives the impression of a private church within a private garden.
-The then owner of Wytham House, Montague Bertie, 5th Earl of Abingdon largely rebuilt the church in 1812.
+In 1812 the then owner of Wytham House, Montague Bertie, 5th Earl of Abingdon, largely rebuilt the church.

 Location Map: